laperlej/zellij-sessionizer/README.md

 # zellij-sessionizer

-This plugin is based on ThePrimeagen's [sessionizer](https://github.com/ThePrimeagen/sessionizer).
+This plugin is based on ThePrimeagen's tmux sessionizer (script)[https://github.com/ThePrimeagen/.dotfiles/blob/master/bin/.local/scripts/tmux-sessionizer]

 The idea is to have a folder with all your projects/repos/workspaces and use a script to select a folder and create a session at that folder with both it's name and cwd set to the folder.
 It is a very efficient way to create new sessions.